-The next scheduled review date is June 24
+The next scheduled review date is June 2025

-[Primary schools] Pupil Premium Review Self-Evaluation Form
+Pupil Premium Review Self-Evaluation Form

 1. Summary inform nation Staff member completing this form: Signature: Date : Year: Total PPG budget: of most recent review: Total number of pupils: Number of pupils eligible for PPG: for next nal strategy w: 2.
-Current attainme ent [Use your established alternative to the levels below.
+Current attainm ent [Use your established alternative to the levels below.
 As part of your full strategy, you should also consider results for specific groups of pupils (such as particular year groups or minority groups) as well as the headline figures presented here.
-If you have very small pupil numbers, you may wish to present three-year averages here.] - e for the PPG ir school the Nation nal average % of pupils achieving e writing, and mathemati · · · · · above in rea ding, % of pupils making exp in the school) pected progress in rea ading (as me asured
+If you have very small pupil numbers, you may wish to present three-year averages here.] e for the PPG ir school the Natior al average % of pupils achieving expected standard or above in reading, writing, and mathematics % of pupils making ex in the school) pected progress in rea ading (as me asured

-T

-• • s making expected progress in writing (as measured
+% of pupils in the scho s making expected progress in writing (as measured ool)

-in the scho ool)

-0/ of pubils making expected progress in mathematics (as

-• • s making expected progress in mathematics (as

-measured in the school)
+s making expected progress in mathematics (as in the school)

 3. Bar riers to future attainment

-Data sour ces that can help you identify barriers to attainmen in your school include: Get Info rmation About Schools (GIAS); the

-Education Endowment Fund (EEF) Families of Schools Data pase; FFT Aspire; staff and pupil consultation; attendance records;

-sted reports and guidance.
+Education ces that can help you identify barriers to attainmer Endowment Fund (EEF) Families of Schools Data sted reports and guidance. - ••

-Acade mic barriers
+Acad emic barriers

-[Idontify b parriers that need to be addressed in sebal, as we Il ac aytornal factors such as he ama laarning anvironment and law

-parriers that need to be addressed in-school, as we in as external factors such as no ome learning environment and low
+[Identify b attendanc parriers that need to be addressed in-school, as w e.] ell as external factors such as ho me learning environment and low

-attendanc e.j

 Α

-A

 В

 С

 Additional barriers

 D

 4. Inte 4.
 Intended outcomes

-Outcome Succe ess criteria
+Outcome Success criteria

-5. Review of expenditur re Quality of teaching for all quanty or touching for an Action Intended outcome(s) Estimated impact: Did you meet the success criteria?
+5. Review of expenditu re Quality of teaching for all Action Intended outcome(s) Estimated impact: Did you meet the success criteria?
 (Include impact on pupils not eligible for the PPG, if appropriate) Lessons learned (and whether you will continue this approach) Cost (£) Targeted support